marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   :option:`-fextern-tls-init`.
 On targets that do not support symbol aliases, the default is :option:`-fno-extern-tls-init`.

-.. option:: -fno-gnu-keywords, -fgnu-keywords
+.. option:: -fno-gnu-keywords

   Do not recognize ``typeof`` as a keyword, so that code can use this word as an identifier.
 You can use the keyword ``__typeof__`` instead.
   This option is implied by the strict ISO C++ dialects: :option:`-ansi`, :option:`-std`:samp:`=c++98`, :option:`-std`:samp:`=c++11`, etc.

+.. option:: -fgnu-keywords

+  Default option value for :option:`-fno-gnu-keywords`.

-.. option:: -fno-implicit-templates, -fimplicit-templates
+.. option:: -fno-implicit-templates

   Never emit code for non-inline templates that are instantiated implicitly (i.e. by use); only emit code for explicit instantiations.